pure-js/home-agency-style-reen/README.md

     bower install
     gulp

-And open [localhost:8783/](http://localhost:8783/), if this does not happen automatically
+And open build/inde.html in a browser.

+## For deploy

+    gulp deploy